infoqualitylab/website/events/disco2021/program.md

 **What it Boils Down to...
 The Case for Event Analogies to Combat Complexity in Digital Libraries** Florian Plötzky and Wolf-Tilo Balke.

+**Yoked Flows for Direct Representation of Scientific Research** Robert Allen.

 **Open Information Extraction in Digital Libraries: Current Challenges and Open Research Questions** Hermann Kroll, Judy Alchaar and Wolf-Tilo Balke.

 **Data Narrations - Using flexible Data Bindings to support the Reproducibility of Claims in Digital Library Objects** Denis Nagel, Till Affeldt and Wolf-Tilo Balke.